and270/maps_prompting/README.md

 - **Auto-Prompt (Meta-Prompt) Generation**: The model adapts its reflection prompt based on the problem's structure and its prior errors, rather than relying on a single, static reflection template.
 - **Multiple LLM Support**: Easily switch between different models (GPT-4o-mini, Llama 3.1–8B, Llama 3.1–70B, etc.) by updating the config.
 - **Benchmark Integration**: Out-of-the-box usage for GSM8K and GSM-Symbolic (main, p1, p2) datasets.
+- **Interactive Demo Interface**: A Streamlit-based web interface for testing the method with different models and reflection layers.

 ---